 Marketers need to identify their audience clearly, and they can not assume that the customer is the end consumer

-How to approach Customer v Consumer lens?
+3. How to Approach Customer Vs. Consumer Lens?

+- Demographics: Demographic-based targeting is useful in telling us about the broad indicators of customers such as age, income, gender, education level etc. They are extremely useful for static products that do not require any customization.
 However, demographics will never be able to tell us about how customers think, feel and behave.
 With what intent customers make a purchase, becomes vitally important especially when 62% of consumers would stray from brands that failed to deliver personalized experiences.
 (Source: Statista)

-Marketers must instead shift focus on intent-based targeting which involves analyzing an individual’s online searches, content consumption, and website interactions to deliver targeted messages that are highly personalised.
+- Intent and Behaviour: Marketers must instead shift focus on intent-based targeting which involves analyzing an individual’s online searches, content consumption, and website interactions to deliver targeted messages that are highly personalised.
 Keeping an eye open for purchasing patterns that blur the line between customer and consumer is a must.

 Intent-based targeting allows brands to focus their energy on the total addressable market.
 Attached to each customer is a set of consumers too.